0xKryptonian/RealmOS/documents/IMPLEMENTATION_SUMMARY.md

 ## ✨ Conclusion

-Successfully implemented a comprehensive social gaming hub and esports infrastructure that transforms HederaVerse into a competitive gaming platform with:
+Successfully implemented a comprehensive social gaming hub and esports infrastructure that transforms RealmOS into a competitive gaming platform with:

 - **Professional tournament system** with 5 formats and live streaming
 - **Robust guild system** with chat, treasury, and events